xylophonehero/isj-photography/src/pages/testimonials/index.md

     quote:
       This will be replaed with a real testimonial as we need one for the engagement couple session.
     image: /img/placeholder.jpg
+  - author: Jane
+    location: Doe
+    tag: Hair And Make Up
+    featured: true
+    quote:
+      This will be replaed with a real testimonial as we need one for the engagement couple session.
+    image: /img/placeholder.jpg
 ---